bugthing/example-emberjs-coffee/README.md

 Grunt - CoffeeScript - EmberJS - QUnit
 --------------------------------------

-Install the bits:
+Install all the stuff

     npm install

-Run the thing:
+Start (build, test and watch for file changes)

     grunt

 Connection to:

     http://localhost:9001/